js-procamp/distributed-node-2.0/deployment/Deployment-microk8s.md

 MicroK8s is an open-source system for automating deployment, scaling, and management of containerised applications.
 It provides the functionality of core Kubernetes components, in a small footprint, scalable from a single node to a high-availability production cluster.

-Developed with Canonical, so best compatibility and user experience with ubuntu
+Developed with Canonical, so best compatibility and user experience with Ubuntu

 More details: https://microk8s.io/docs